vgteam/libbdsg/PYBIND_README.md

 sudo apt-get install git ninja-build
 ```

-2. The binging generator needs to see the source code for libbdsg's dependencies.
+2. The binding generator needs to see the source code for libbdsg's dependencies.
 If you haven't already done so, you need to run CMake in a directory named `build` under the project root. **It does not need to succeed, and in fact will not succeed if the bindings are out of date.** It just needs to start running, in order to download dependencies.
 To do this:
 ```
 mkdir build
 cd build